Versant CEO Mark Lazarus on the new Versant, what it might buy, and life after cable

 Lazarus said that there are some opportunities for organic growth, but that the company will also aggressively pursue acquisitions.

-“Watch any number of newsletter podcasters that are on MSNBC as guests,” Lazarus said.
+“Watch any number of newsletter podcasters that are on MSNBC as guests, and imagine some of them that might make sense,” Lazarus said.
 “Certainly, we’d be interested in the ones that fit our vertical plans.”